renvrant/formcontrol-freaks/chapter.md

 The beauty of this is that if anyone else does an update anywhere, everything will keep itself in sync.

+> For the sake of simplicity we are synchronizing the whole form object in a single action,
+> which sets the character attribute in the state with a brand new object every time.
+> We could instead sync specific attributes to improve performance
+> by using the `path` mechanism introduced earlier.

 It's tempting to put this final piece of wiring in the constructor of our component, but that doesn't work because Angular has to construct several objects